arlindiDev/mojo/README.md

 3. The test catches(screenshots) the `MojoView` by converting the `MojoView` to a bitmap.
 4. The test compares the screenshot(Bitmap of the `MojoView`) with the test PNG(also a Bitmap) that we initially provided.

+When running the screenshot test, use a Pixel 5 emulator.
+Otherwise, the rendered images might be slightly different from the test PNGs.
+We would have a list of test PNGs per device in a real test environment.

 Below is a test example:
 ```
 @Test